-Date: November 28, 2017
+Date: September 20, 2018

-Notice from DNR Office of Conservation, Commissioner Richard P. Ieyoub
+Notice from Louisiana Office of Conservation, Commissioner Richard P. Ieyoub

-Advisory Summary: Groundwater levels in the Keithville and South Shreveport-Ellerbe Rd.
+Advisory Summary: The Office of Conservation has received no recent reports of adverse groundwater conditions in the Keithville and South Shreveport-Ellerbe Rd.
 Areas of Interest in south Caddo Parish (under a Temporary Ground Water Emergency Order since Aug.
-19, 2011) appear to be maintaining within an adequate seasonal range despite drier than usual conditions so far this fall.
+19, 2011).
+Monitoring of groundwater levels in these Areas by the LSU-Shreveport Red River Watershed Management Institute and the U.S. Geological Survey shows that these levels appear to be maintaining within an adequate seasonal range despite relatively dry conditions over the last year.

 No additional action is required at this time.
 Monitoring of the situation will continue.